Open a larger version of the following image in a popup:

 I writing and painting within the work:

-作品靈感來自德國作曲家路德維希·范·貝多芬於 1826 年創作的 F 大調弦樂四重奏作品第 135 號的第四樂章的樂譜手稿的開頭部分。這首作品之所以經常被討論,是因為在終樂章的樂譜上,貝多芬親自寫下了標題和註解,分別是德文的 "Der schwer gefaßte Entschluß"(艱難的決定)、"Muß es sein?"(必須如此嗎?)以及 "Es muß sein!"(必須如此!)。
+Only when death is complete can rebirth begin.作品靈感來自德國作曲家路德維希·范·貝多芬於 1826 年創作的 F 大調弦樂四重奏作品第 135 號的第四樂章的樂譜手稿的開頭部分。這首作品之所以經常被討論,是因為在終樂章的樂譜上,貝多芬親自寫下了標題和註解,分別是德文的 "Der schwer gefaßte Entschluß"(艱難的決定)、"Muß es sein?"(必須如此嗎?)以及 "Es muß sein!"(必須如此!)。

 對於許多研究貝多芬的學者來說,這個充滿謎團的問句 "Muß es sein?" 被認為是貝多芬晚年創作的重要動機之一,同時也被視為他對人類、宇宙以及世俗生活的一種評論或看法。